-1. DETAILED ESTIMATE OF COUNCIL'S INCOME AND EXPENDITURE FOR THE YEAR END 30 JUNE 2024
+1. DETAILED ESTIMATE OF COUNCIL'S INCOME AND EXPENDITURE FOR THE YEAR END 30 JUNE 2025

-The draft 2023/24 Budget has been prepared in a program budget format and is a balanced cash budget.
-The Financial Statement forecast for the period ending 30 June 2024 (including forward year forecasts) is provided on Page 96.
+The 2024/25 Budget has been prepared in a program budget format and is a balanced cash budget.
+The Financial Statement forecast for the period ending 30 June 2025 (including forward year forecasts) is provided on Page 96 and 97.